-It is no secret that Digital Design is helping the construction industry to take big steps forward, improving quality and providing efficiencies across entire project lifecycles.
-Here we explore 5 areas we think will be of real benefit the sector in the coming years.
+It is no secret that digital design is propelling the construction industry into the future by improving quality and efficiency across the entire project lifecycle.
+Here we explore 4 key areas we expect to be of real benefit to the sector in the coming years.

-Therefore “designing for deconstruction and reuse” and creating “material inventories” are key architectural themes moving forward.
-BIM, with its inherent detail and material libraries, is a natural vehicle for the circular economy.
-If each new build was also designed for deconstruction and the material inventory made part of a central materials database, then future designers would be able to re-use the building components at the end of its life.
+Moreover, BIM models can help cater for disassembly and material reuse by managing centralised “material inventories”.
+With its inherent detail and material libraries, BIM is a natural enabler for the circular economy, allowing each new build to be also designed to support circularity and facilitating future designers to re-use the building components at the end of its life.